Ohio State-Michigan to bring big bucks to sportsbooks before legal betting in Ohio - NewsBreak

 “We presume that people are going to bet on those teams, since they’re — you know — from the home state,” Avello said, noting that games featuring smaller programs like Bowling Green, Miami, and Ohio University will likely see a betting boost as well.
 “And that would translate the revenue for the state if people are wagering on those teams.”

-The Legislative Service Commission projects sports betting will generate $7 million in revenue in 2023, and $24 million in 2024.Columbus wins bid for 2027 Women’s Final Four
+The Legislative Service Commission projects sports betting will generate $7 million in revenue in 2023 and $24 million in 2024.Meet the dot on the ‘i’ for the Ohio State-Michigan script Ohio

 As for Michigan, which has allowed sports betting since 2020, its sportsbooks pulled in nearly $48 million in receipts in September resulting in $1.9 million in revenue for the state.